praptidethe11/FitHire/README.md

 ---

+## Industry Scope

+Right now FitHire can process other job fields, but it is currently **optimized for engineering and technical hiring** — the role-detection model, weight amplifiers, and scoring heuristics in `main.py` are tuned for engineering archetypes (ML, backend, frontend, data, DevOps, security, management).

+That said, the foundation underneath isn't engineering-specific.
+The AI JD parser (`analyze_jd_with_ai` / `extract_jd_heuristic`) extracts **generic hiring concepts**, not engineering-only ones:

+- `role_title`
+- `must_have_skills`
+- `years_min` / `years_max`
+- `mandatory_certifications`
+- `soft_skills`
+- `education_requirement`
+- `preferred_companies`
+- `domain_keywords`
+- `key_responsibilities`
+Because these fields are domain-agnostic, FitHire can already parse and rank candidates for non-engineering JDs — it just won't yet have a specialized weight profile or role detector tuned for, say, a Sales or Legal hire the way it does for an ML Engineer.
+See **Future Scope → Multi-Domain Recruitment Support** below for where this is headed.

+---

 ## Core Features

 ✔ AI-powered Job Description understanding (LLM mode with heuristic regex fallback when no API key is present)